akuse-app/akuse/README.md

     ./path/to/app.AppImage
     ```

 2. Now click on the login button and authenticate in the browser.
-Next, copy the code you are given, go back to Akuse and click the navbar element with a laptop icon.
+Next, copy the code you are given, go back to akuse and click the navbar element with a laptop icon.
 Here you can paste your code.

 3. Finally, paste your code and push the button.
 If the code you entered is correct, you are now Logged-in, othwerise repeat these steps and see what has gone wrong.